poorsquinky/resume/resume.md

 * Recruited and led a diverse and multiregional team of 15 first-class DevOps engineers, DBA and network engineers
-* Led cloud-first infrastructure modernization for products across the NextGen portfolio and drove application architecture, security, and compliance reviews
-* Managed cloud cost saving initiatives recovering millions of dollars in recurring expenses and the closure of multiple legacy data centers
+* Managed cloud cost saving efforts recovering millions of dollars in recurring expenses and closing multiple data centers
+* Led portfolio-wide cloud-first infrastructure modernization initiatives
 * Mentored team to develop skill and confidence by carefully guiding staff outside their technical comfort zone
-* Drove an expedited cloud migration for a mission-critical product, which became the most trouble-free migration in the company's history
 * Performed security incident response, forensics, and deep legacy product analysis
 * Trained staff throughout the company in group as well as one-on-one settings